ImangTimang/Robotics-2-2023-2024/Forward Kinematics/README.md

-This folder contains files related to Forward Kinematics of a Mechanical Manipulator
+This folder contains files that are related to Forward Kinematics of a Mechanical Manipulator